h2oai/steam/demo/standard_demo_standalone.md

 ## Building a Model in Python

+>**Note**: This section can be skipped if you already have demo steps that you use in R, Python, or Flow.
+If you use another demo, be sure that you initialize H2O on your local cluster so that the data will be available in Steam.

 The steps below show how to build model using the Iris dataset and the GBM algorithm.
 The steps will be run using H2O in Python.
 Once created, the model can be deployed in Steam.

-These steps can be skipped if you already have demo steps that you use in R/Python/Flow.
-If you use another demo, be sure that you initialize H2O on your local cluster so that the data will be available in Steam.

 1. Open a terminal window.
 Change directories to the H2O folder, and start Python.
 Import the modules that will be used for this demo.